-Win your Valentine’s heart over with these Valentine’s Day Cake Balls that are made with a strawberry cake mix, cake frosting, and melting chocolate.
-These would be the perfect dessert to go along with that romantic dinner you have planned for your Valentine.
+These cake balls are the perfect dessert to go along with that romantic dinner you have planned for your Valentine.

 The first thing I did was make the cake according to the box.
-I baked it in a prepared 9×13 cake pan.
+I baked it in a prepared 9x13 cake pan.
 Once it was fully cooked I let it cool.

 This is the part that she liked the most.
 With clean hands, of course, crumble the cake up into a large bowl.